 Requirements:A willingness to engage in public speaking is a must!
 Our living history volunteers are required to donate ten weekend days (Saturday or Sunday) over the course of our summer program, which generally runs from Memorial Day Weekend to the second weekend of September.
 The Saturday of our anniversary weekend in September is the one required day for all members.

-BirdersVolunteers with an interest in ornithology are invited to assist in or lead regular bird walks on the grounds and along the Fort McHenry wetlands.
+BirdersVolunteers with an interest in ornithology are invited to assist in or lead regular bird walks on the grounds.
 Volunteers in the birding community act as citizen scientists who help us to track migration and nesting patterns for over 200 species of birds who live in the park.

 Fort McHenry National Monument and Historic Shrine invites you and your faithful companion to help preserve and protect the birthplace of the Star-Spangled Banner.
 Join the Fort McHenry Paw Patrol to assist in patrolling the park grounds, modeling good dog-owner behavior, and educating visitors about the park and its history.